 But do you know the difference?
-The terms often get used interchangeably, and though they are related, there are some key distinctions you should understand.
-Knowing what separates these two common digital marketing terms will help you better utilize these tools over time and as your marketing strategy gains momentum.
-And, if you’re looking for professional marketing services, a basic understanding of the differences might make it easier to choose which of these strategies is best for your business.
+The terms often get used interchangeably, and though they are related, there are some key distinctions to understand.
+Knowing what separates these two terms will help you better utilize these tools over time and as your marketing strategy gains momentum.
+If you’re looking for professional marketing services, a basic understanding of the differences might make it easier to choose which strategy is best for your business.

 Let’s start with the similarities.
 SEM and SEO are both ways to increase the visibility of your website on Search Engine Results Pages (SERPs) within Google, Bing and other platforms.

-Customers who search for business services are more likely to click on the top results, which makes it important your business ranks among the top pages.
+Customers who search for business services are more likely to click on the top results.
+Therefore, it is important your business ranks among the top pages.
 But how do you climb the search results ladder?
 SEM and SEO both offer ways to rise in the rankings, but SEM mainly uses targeted paid search methods—such as Pay-Per Click (PPC) advertising—whereas SEO in itself is not a paid strategy, and involves optimizing web content to build organic traffic.

 Part I: Search Engine Marketing

 Here’s an overview of some of the most-used Search Engine Marketing tools.